Sexual harm disclosure

 - Sexual harm is never the responsibility of the person who has been assaulted, and is often perpetrated by someone known to the person.

-Unfortunately sexual assault is a common experience with nearly 1 in 5 (19 per cent) women and 1 in 20 (4.5 per cent) men in Australia affected (ABS Personal Safety Survey 2012).
+Unfortunately sexual harm is a common experience with nearly 1 in 5 (19 per cent) women and 1 in 20 (4.5 per cent) men in Australia affected (ABS Personal Safety Survey 2012).

 Consent is agreement to an action or arrangement.
 It must be given without fear, coercion or manipulation.
 When it comes to sex, you can agree to some actions or arrangements, but not others.
 You cannot consent if you are: